mengyao/Complete-Striped-Smith-Waterman-Library/README.md

 	-s	Output in SAM format. [default: no header]
 	-h	If -s is used, include header in SAM output.
 ```

+###Software input
+The input files can be in FASTA or FASTQ format.
+Both target and query files can contain multiple sequences.
+Each sequence in the query file will be aligned with all sequences in the target file.
+If your target file has N sequences and your query file has M sequences, the results will have M*N alignments.

 ###Software output
 The software can output SAM format or BLAST like format results.